cedricrey/webUtils/README.md

 # webUtils
-differents kind of utilities, available on github.io
+different kinds of utilities, available on github.io